 Overcoming negative thoughts is going to take time and practice.
 The more you practice, the sooner these actions will become second nature.

-I hope this blog post is helpful for you.
+I hope this blog post is helpful to you.
 If you have any questions or tips you would like to share, drop them in the comment section below.